ffaristocrat/mechbay/README.md

 should be helpful here.
 Most of the TXDs used here are actually just ZIP format.

 Video files are USM format.
-This includes cut scenes, menu backgrounds, and crucially, battle animations for units are actually pre-rendered video, overlaid on top of 3d environment and enhanced with other effects.
+This includes cut scenes, menu backgrounds, and crucially, battle animations for units.
+Battles are actually pre-rendered video, overlaid on top of 3d environment and enhanced with other effects.

 Game data is largely contained in CDBs, DATs, ATPs, and some TBLs.
 There's